open-telemetry/semantic-conventions/docs/non-normative/code-generation.md

 OpenTelemetry Language SIGs can generate Semantic Conventions code in the form that's idiomatic for their language and may (or may not) ship it as a stand-alone library.

-This document outlines common patterns and provides non-normative guidance on how to structure semantic conventions artifact and generate the code.
+This document outlines common patterns and provides non-normative guidance on how to structure semantic conventions artifacts and generate the code.

 ## Stability and Versioning